May 24, 2018

 - Name.
 Name of the LDAP server.

-- IP Address.
-IP address of the LDAP server.
+- Server Name / IP Address.
+Server name or IP address of the LDAP server.

 - Security Type.
 Type of communication required between the system and the LDAP server.
 Select from the drop-down list.
 If plain text communication is inadequate, you can choose encrypted communication by selecting either Transport Layer Security (TLS) or SSL.